dr-joe-wirth/phantasm/docker_build_files/README.md

 ### Optional flags that can be specified with this step

-    -O, --out <dir>            output directory                               [default: './finalAnalysis'] -N, --num_threads <int>    number of processors to use                    [default: 1] -L, --max_leaves <int>     maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]
+    -O, --out <dir>              output directory                               [default: './finalAnalysis'] -N, --num_threads <int>      number of processors to use                    [default: 1] -L, --max_leaves <int>       maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>        number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes        limit the core genes to those with ≤5% gaps    [default: no limiting] -E, --exclude_taxa <file>    specify taxids to exclude -h, --help                   print a help message

 The locus tag(s) provided must be present within the input genome(s) and indicate the phylogenetic marker(s) that you wish to use.
 PHANTASM can handle multiple phylogenetic markers and/or multiple input genomes.
 If using multiple markers, they should be a comma-separated list **without spaces**.
 If using multiple input genomes, specify a directory containing genbank files; the same number of phylogenetic markers must be specified for each input genome.